-42 Interpretation and correction of awards
+Interpretation and correction of awards

-Does the arbitral tribunal have the power to correct or interpret an award on its own or at the parties' initiative?
+45 Does the arbitral tribunal have the power to correct or interpret an award on its own or at the parties' initiative?
 What time limits apply?

-The tribunal is entitled to correct or interpret the award - either on its own initiative or at a party's request (see question 37).
+The tribunal is entitled to correct or interpret the award - both on its own initiative or at a party's request (see question 40 for more details).